Frequently Asked Questions

 Will it be noisy?

 Our environmental and technical surveys include an assessment of noise and vibration.
 Most of the noise and vibration impact will be during construction of the converter station and the burial of the cable and will therefore be temporary and at isolated locations.
 However, we will work to ensure that this is kept to a minimum.
 There will be noise from the electrical and mechanical plant during operation of the converter station, but this will mostly be located indoors in the converter hall and at lower levels than the neighbouring power stations and substations in both Ireland and Wales.
-All noise will be fully assessed within the planning documentations.
+All noise was fully assessed within the planning application documents.

 How will it affect wildlife and the natural environment?